chapb/IAM.AMR.DOC/source/project/search.rst

 Selecting references to review
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Unfortunately, Rayyan does not automatically assign references to reviewers; each reviewer must select their own references to screen.
+You must set these filters **each time you open Rayyan**.

 Each reference must be screened by two reviewers (i.e the references are *dual-screened*).
 To only show references which have 0 or 1 reviews (and thus require an additional review), use the *Maximum collaborator decisions* filter in the filters panel to filter the references with *At most 1* decision, as shown below: